pytesNET/rat.rollup-plugin-sass/README.md

 -   Support for SourceMaps (+ relative SourceMap Source URLs).
 -   Support for separate but also bundled stylesheets.
--   Uses the Rollup Native assets emit management and configurations.
+-   Uses the Rollup Native assets environment and a bunch of configurations.
 -   Adds a few more options, such as banner and footer.
 -   Requires node.js version 14.13.0 or above.
 -   Written in TypeScript.
 -   Does not support postcss and (pre-) processors in general.
 -   Does not support using other SASS libraries (DartSASS is the only supported lib).
 -   Fails on error per default (not changable).
--   Skipping SASS imports must be done with `RatSassSkip`.
+-   Skipping SASS imports must be done with `RatSassSkip` instead of `output: false`.
 -   Provided functions are not (really) compatible.